Make your own wood slice ornaments quickly with a variety of different craft mediums. Get inspired by some fun DIY wood

 I have a huge roundup of over 150 DIY Christmas ornaments that has an entire section on wooden ornaments.
 Make sure to go check it out!

-If you’d like to save this idea for later, simply hover over the top left of the image and PIN It now.
+If you’d like to save these DIY wood slice ornaments for later, simply hover over the top left of the image and PIN It now.

 Thanks so much for stopping by and please let me know if you have any questions.